Donor Funded Scholarships and Bursaries

 ''The Mason family are proud to support the Gerry Mason Scholarship bursary, supporting over 50 students to date.
 Our partnership with Salford University is delivering real change by attracting new talent to technical sectors and developing the next generation of engineers, as well as helping those from underprivileged background achieve their dream in STEM.
 I am proud to be continuing my father’s legacy.'' – Ged Mason, CEO of Morson International

-If you are a friend, alumni, industry partner, charitable trust/foundation and would like to find out about establishing your a Scholarship Programme, contact our Development Manager - Major Gifts, Hannah Fox.
+If you are a friend, alumni, industry partner, charitable trust/foundation and would like to find out about establishing your a Scholarship Programme, contact our Senior Philanthropy Manager, Nic Whyley or the Philanthropy Manager - Major Gifts, Hannah Whitehurst.

-To find out more about additional financial support for your studies, please visit Fees and Funding.
+All donor-funded scholarships are available exclusively to full-time home fee paying students.
+For more information about additional financial support for your studies, please visit our Fees and Funding page.

 Eligibility criteria Value of award Start date